RABBITS NEED YOUR SUPPORT

 Adopt a Rabbit PLEASE!Rabbits are in great need of help in Australia especially now with moves afoot to grow the rabbit meat industry.
 In Queensland they are illegal and this causes many welfare issues for rabbits.
 Rabbits are frequently bought on impulse by people who think they can shove them in a small cage, alone, at the bottom of the garden: a sad life for a frightened little rabbit.

-The Rabbit Rescue Sanctuary was set up to provide rabbits with a safe, happy place to live when they find themselves in hard or life threatening circumstances as well as to help people who care about them.It has been going for around 2 and a half years now and although people find the blog on google, a link from your site would help others to find it that care about animals.
+The Rabbit Rescue Sanctuary was set up to provide rabbits with a safe, happy place to live when they find themselves in hard or life threatening circumstances as well as to help people who care about them.It has been going since 2008 and although people find the blog on google, a link from your site would help others to find it that care about animals.
 Would you help us by adding a link from your own site or emailing it to friends, put it on facebook etc. Here is a link to the blog. http://www.rabbitsanctuary.com.au

 One of the aims of The Rabbit Rescue Sanctuary is to raise the cultural value of the rabbit as a wonderful pet.
 We aim at raising the cultural value of a pet rabbit to that of a dog.